 KBOR OER Initiatives System-wide

 The KBOR OER Steering Committee distributed a survey to all public higher education institutions in Kansas.
 The 2021 survey was created to gather baseline information on how Open Educational Resources (OER) are currently being implemented across the various colleges and universities in the state.
-The process has been repeated annually each spring, and each annual report is linked below:
+For more information about the survey and report go to the Publications page.

 Individual OER Initiatives